HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 ![Start to end UML Activity Diagram](media/whole_activity_uml.svg)

 Within the diagram, white represents the IoT device, yellow the web application and blue the desktop application.
 Once the user starts tracking, the gyroscope immediately enters a loop whereby it looks for falls or collisions.
 If one is detected then the user has an opportunity, using the M5Stick or M5Stack, to reset the alarm in case of a false-positive.
 If the user does not cancel via MQTT an Update JSON object is sent to both web applications (emergency-services-view and friend-track-view informing them of the incident) - this continues to loop as long as there is power in the device and the incident has not been cancelled.
 If the gyroscope does not detect an incident then a location update is sent to friend-track-view only on a periodic basis.
 This continues until the user stops tracking at which point they have an option to upload their route data, again via MQTT, to the desktop application where it can be viewed in Processing.

 A rigorous separation of data between these elements by using defined interfaces, e.g. object oriented design, is therefore necessary to manage this system effectively and safely considering the importance that users will place in it.

 ### c.
 Requirements of key sub-systems (in the form of selected user stories)

 The user stories detail the many different interactions that the three stakeholders have within the GuardianCycle architecture.
 Designing user stories was an invaluable tool for understanding how stakeholders would effectively utilise the system and to demonstrate how the system should be properly used.
-Furthermore, user stories helped orient the device to effectively determine which profile of users and target audience the device was best suited too.
+Furthermore, user stories helped orient the device to succinctly determine which profile of users and target audience the device was best suited too.

 ##### User Story 1